feimosi/frameworks-code-comparison/README.md

 ### Angular

 In Angular filters are called [pipes](https://angular.io/guide/pipes).
-Built-in pipes available in Angular are: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.
+The built-in pipes available in Angular are: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe, and PercentPipe.

 Apart from the built-in pipes, you can create your own, custom pipes.